 Article IV - Income

-A Cash Book (or, in some cases, a Cash Receipts Journal) must be maintained.
+A Cash Book (or, in some cases, Cash Receipts Journal) must be maintained.
 A separate page or pages shall be used for each month’s receipts.
-The same information shall be entered in the Cash Book, or automated accounting system, as is shown on the supporting documentation: the date, source, purpose, and amount of funds received.
-When recording dues or per capita tax receipts, the cash book should also indicate the number and kind of units and the month for which the funds were received.
+The same information shall be entered in the Cash Book or automated accounting system, as is shown on the supporting documentation: the date, source, purpose, and amount of funds received.
+When recording dues or per capita tax receipts, the cash book should also indicate the number and type of units and the month for which the funds were received.
 If the affiliate has more than one bank account, the Cash Book must indicate the account into which the funds were deposited.
 Affiliates using an automated accounting system must record equivalent information in the automated system.

 Copies of all bank deposit slips must be made and attached to applicable bank deposit receipts.
 These documents shall be retained by the financial officer and filed by date of deposit.

 Each time money is deposited, the amount and date of deposit shall be entered in the Cash Book, Cash Receipts Journal or automated accounting system and in the appropriate checkbook or bankbook of the affiliate.